Pupil premium strategy statement

 1 Disadvantaged students not having a workspace or IT access outside of school to complete home learning or revision at home

-2 Closing the disadvantaged gap which is growing Nationally and at Heartlands from when students arrive at the school.
+2 Closing the disadvantaged gap which is growing Nationally, by reducing the gap at Heartlands from when students arrive at the school to when they leave.

 4 Reducing the attendance gap